 These two concepts are very interrelated in the world of microservices.
 While parallelism helps you do more in less time, Immutability is the concept of creating data or objects once and never modifying them.

-To put things into perspective, microservices architectures can be simplified to a great extent with parallel programming and immutable containers can improve latency, security, and more.
+To put things into perspective, microservices architectures can be greatly simplified with parallel programming, and immutable containers can improve latency, security, and more.

 Also, even if changes are made across the system via parallel programming, immutable APIs will restrict the side effects of that change on others.